YonoArc supports different types of blocks:

 - Sync: The messages arriving at all the input ports are time synchronized and delivered together to the block.
 The Interval parameter defines the delay (in seconds) with which messages can be synchronized.
 Note that this mode can cause messages to be dropped if they are not synchronized.

 - Triggered: Whenever a new message arrives at the Primary Port (selected by you), the message along with all the latest messages from the other ports are delivered to the block.
 Note that this mode means that messages on the secondary ports may be dropped or delivered multiple times.

-- Periodic: Deliver the latest messages at all the input ports at a given rate (specified by the Interval parameter, in seconds) regardless of how fast the messages arrive.
-Note that this mode means that messages can be dropped if they arrive faster than the desired interval since only the latest messages are delivered.
+- Periodic: Deliver the latest messages at all the input ports every time interval (specified by the Interval parameter, in seconds) regardless of how fast the messages arrive.
+Note that this mode means that messages can be dropped (or delivered multiple times) if they arrive faster (or slower) than the desired interval since only the latest messages are delivered every time interval.

 - [Custom Blocks] Environment and Version are for the runtime environment of the block.

-- Minimum Resources specifies the minimum resources allocated for the block.
-It can be any multiple of C0.1 (0.1 CPU core, 0.4GB RAM) or GK0.1 (0.1 Tesla K80 GPU, 0.4 CPU core, 6.1GB RAM).
-This value can be configured by the developer or the user of the block.
+- Minimum Resources specifies the minimum resources that is recommended for the block.
+It can be any multiple of C0.1 (0.1 CPU core and 0.4GB RAM) or GK0.1 (0.1 Tesla K80 GPU, 0.6 CPU core, and 5.6GB RAM).
+This value can be adjusted later by the user of the block in YonoArc.